 - 1. Must complete all requirements. - 2.
-Must achieve at least 80% on the tests for Studio Equipment and Techniques, Music Theory and Pro Tools - 3.
-Complete a minimum of five (5) separate employer recruitments - 4.
-Complete minimum of five (5) projects: recording, editing, mixing and mastering each project - 5.
+Must achieve at least 85% on the tests for Studio Equipment and Techniques, Music Theory and Pro Tools - 3.
+Complete minimum required separate employer recruitments - 4.
+Complete minimum required projects: recording, editing, mixing and mastering each project - 5.
 Satisfy all financial obligations to The Recording Conservatory of Austin, - 6.
 Be recommended by his or her instructor, - 7.
 Be approved by the Director for award of a Certificate of Completion - 8.
 Complete his or her training within the maximum of 45 weeks allowed for terms 3 & 4.